 6. Create Scenes:

-This point is the logical continuation of those previously mentioned, indeed to make live the garden this one must contain attractive points of view, the beautiful massifs or shrubs are important of course in order to create nice points of view but they must 'Accord with certain decorative elements.
+This point is the logical continuation of those previously mentioned, indeed to make live the garden this one must contain attractive points of view, beautiful shrubs are important in order to create nice points of view but they must accord with overall decorative elements.
 Large or small, they will surely give a bucolic charm to your garden.
-For example a simple garden furniture or even a bench placed judiciously at the bottom of the garden, will contribute to "telling a story", other more voluminous elements can reinforce this aspect, a staircase, a garden shed, a kiosk ...
+For example, simple garden furniture or even a bench placed judiciously at the bottom of the garden, will contribute to "telling a story".
+Other more voluminous elements can reinforce this aspect, a staircase, a garden shed, a kiosk ...